 Six Warning Signs of Emotional Elder Abuse

 When people think about nursing home abuse and neglect, most of them think of physical elder abuse.
-But it’s also necessary to consider the devastating impact of emotional abuse, as well as financial abuse and several other types of negative situations that can threaten family members who are placed in a nursing care facility.
+But it’s also necessary to consider the negative impact of emotional abuse, as well as financial abuse and several other types of negative situations that can threaten family members who are placed in a nursing care facility.

 Understanding some of the warning signs of emotional elder abuse can give you a better picture of what might be happening in local nursing home facilities.
-The following are "warning signs" that an elderly person might be experiencing emotional abuse an assisted care facility:

 Sudden Silence